 I have found no accounts of glycoalkaloid content for this species, other than a brief mention that glycoalkaloids are low (Kiru 2008).
 I tasted freshly harvested tubers and found them pleasant and indistinguishable from domesticated potato.
 Among the diploids, most have some mild sourness to the skin and perhaps a third have a bit of sourness in the flesh.
 With those odds, it is very easy to select palatable varieties.
 This is probably good evidence that the TGA content is at least close to the safety zone, but there is no guarantee that this species does not contain other toxic components.
 I was surprised to find that even tubers that were partly exposed and greened had no detectable bitterness.
 I have now eaten several large portions of my selections from this species with no apparent ill effects.
 While I wouldn’t feel comfortable declaring it completely safe to eat, I think it is very close to that.

 I have found seeds of this species easy to germinate using the standard conditions for S. tuberosum.
 The USDA Potato Introduction Station found that an accession of this species stored at near freezing temperature for 17 years retained 100% germination (Towill 1982).

-This species (or at least those accessions that I have grown) tuberizes under long day conditions and many of the tubers are clustered tightly around the base of the plant.
+Tetraploid of this species (or at least those accessions that I have grown) tuberize under long day conditions and many of the tubers are clustered tightly around the base of the plant.
 Spring sown plants began to senesce in August and yielded about 8 ounces of tubers per plant.